 It’s now common practice to eat Turkey on Christmas Day; in fact, around three-quarters of British households do just that.
 The turkey first appeared on British tables around five-hundred years ago and was a favourite dish of King Henry VIII.

 It is a fairly recent occurrence that turkeys would be available to the common people.
 In the 1930s, a turkey would have cost the average family a week’s wages.

 The turkeyfish is native to the Indo-Pacific ocean, but you won’t want to substitute your traditional turkey for one of these, unless you are an exceptional chef trained in turkeyfish preparation.
 This fish has many venomous spines, making it extremely difficult to prepare.
 It is edible, however, and can be a very healthy dish if prepared properly.

 If you’re determined to celebrate a marine-based Christmas, you’ll need an alternative for Father Christmas.
 We recommend searching the seas for clawed creatures such as crabs or lobsters.
 Many crabs and lobsters already display the white and red hues that we associate with Santa Claus.

 If you found a new species of fish, would you give it a Christmas-themed name?
-Next time you’re out on the high seas searching for new species to name, remember offshore supply as your boat chandlers.
+Next time you’re out on the high seas searching for new species to name, remember offshore supply as your marine suppliers online.
 We provide eco-friendly boat cleaner, amongst many other necessities, to improve your boating experiences.